RenzoDD/digi-wallet/docs/close.md

 # Close Wallet

-To close a wallet you must use the `closewallet` command, it will close the wallet file.
+To close a wallet you must use the `close` command, it will close the current wallet file.

 ## Arguments